 It’s sad, true, and extremely Scrooge-like in how I tried to humbug the holiday this year.
 But there’s no running away from it, and apparently, I have to join in if I want to partake in candy corn and Kit-Kats later.

 So in the spirit of the macabre, this literary list focuses on spooky destinations!

 1: The Tihuţa Pass – Dracula by Bram Stoker

-Bram Stoker’s Dracula is pretty much the king of the Halloween, so for our first of our spooky destinations, we’re taking a trip to the Tihuţa Pass, called the Borgo Pass in the novel, located in the Carpathian Mountains.
+Bram Stoker’s Dracula is pretty much the king of Halloween, so for our first spooky destination, we’re taking a trip to the Tihuţa Pass, called the Borgo Pass in the novel, located in the Carpathian Mountains.
 This is where Jonathan Harker first meets Count Dracula and sees the crumbling, remote castle.
 Cue lightning and organ music.

 From looking at photos, the Carpathian Mounts look pretty luscious and green, hardly the looks of evil or terror, but maybe that’s what makes Dracula’s charm—and yes, need for sustenance—all the more uneasy and suspicious.

 There’s also a Hotel Castel Dracula if you’re in need of a place to stay.
 I’m sure Dracula’s brides aren’t running around, wanting to suck your blood.
 Plus, I hear it’s a nice place for skiing and hiking.